iatrakis/IoT-V2G-G2V/README.md

 Our framework enables the testing of various schemes in simulation mode, and can also be used as the basis for the implementation of real-world prototypes for the delivery of  large-scale V2G/G2V services.

+The dataset used for the evaluation can be found [here](https://github.com/iatrakis/IoT-V2G-G2V/tree/main/my_common).

+## Related publication
+Charilaos Akasiadis, Georgios Iatrakis, Nikolaos Spanoudakis, Georgios Chalkiadakis "An Open MAS/IoT-based Architecture for Large-scale V2G/G2V", in Proceedings of 20th International Conference on Practical Applications of Agents and Multi-Agent Systems (PAAMS'22), L'Aquila Italy, 13th-15th July, 2022 (accepted, to appear).

 ## Execution Instructions

 1. Request access and deploy a local instance of the [SYNAISTHISI platform](http://iot.synaisthisi.iit.demokritos.gr).